Importance Weighted Generative Networks: Problem Formulation and Technical Approach

 Theorem~\ref{thm:IW} is sufficient to guarantee good concentration of our importance weighted estimator only when $1/M(x)$ is uniformly bounded by some constant $W$, which is not too large.
 Many class imbalance problems fall into this setting.
 However, $1/M(x)$ may be unbounded in practice.
 Therefore, we now introduce a different estimator, which enjoys good concentration even when only $\EE_{X \sim M\P}[1/M(X)^2]$ is bounded, while $1/M(x)$ may be unbounded for many values of $x$.

-The estimator is based on the classical idea of median of means, which goes back to~\cite{MOM_nemirovskii1983problem,MOM_jerrum1986random,MOM_alon1996space}.
+The estimator is based on the classical idea of median of means~\cite{MOM_nemirovskii1983problem,MOM_jerrum1986random,MOM_alon1996space,lerasle2018monk}\footnote{\cite{lerasle2018monk} appeared concurrently and contains a different approach for the unweighted estimator.
+Comparisons are left for future work.}.
 Given $m$ samples from $M\P$ and $\Q$, we divide these samples uniformly at random into $k$ equal sized groups, indexed $\{(1),...,(k)\}$.
 Let $\EstSqMMDIW^{(i)}$ be the value obtained when the estimator in \eqref{eq:iwmmd} is applied on the $i$-th group of samples.
 Then our median of means based estimator is given by